Multi-document Summarization via Deep Learning Techniques: A Survey: Objective Functions

-where $L_{Summ}$ is the loss function of multi-document summarization task, $L_{Other}$ is the loss function of an auxiliary task.
-Angelidis et al. \cite{angelidis2018summarizing} incorporated multi-task classification loss since they claim that the reconstruction signal is weak.
-The work assumes that the aspect-relevant words not only provide a reasonable basis for model aspect reconstruct, but also a good indicator for product domain.
-Similarly, multi-task classification is introduced by \cite{cao2017improving}.
-Two models are maintained: one is a text classification model and the other is a summarization model.
-In the first model, CNN networks are used to classify text categories and the cross-entropy loss is used as the objective function.
-The summarization model and the text classification model share the convolutional parameters and pooling operation, so it is equivalent to the shared document vector representation.
-Maximin et al. \cite{coavoux2019unsupervised} jointly optimized the model from a language modeling objective and other two multi-task supervised classification losses, which are polarity loss and aspect loss, to fetch better results.
+Supervision signals from MDS objectives may not be strong enough for representation learners, so some works seek other supervision signals from multiple tasks.
+A general form is as follows: where $L_{Summ}$ is the loss function of MDS tasks, and $L_{Other}$ is the loss function of an auxiliary task.
+Angelidis et al. \cite{angelidis2018summarizing} assumed that the aspect-relevant words not only provides a reasonable basis for model aspect reconstruction, but also a good indicator for product domain.
+Similarly, multi-task classification was introduced by Cao et al. \cite{cao2017improving}.
+Two models are maintained: text classification and text summarization models.
+In the first model, CNN is used to classify text categories and cross-entropy loss is used as the objective function.
+The summarization model and the text classification model share parameters and pooling operations, so are equivalent to the shared document vector representation.
+Coavoux et al. \cite{coavoux2019unsupervised} jointly optimized the model from a language modeling objective and two other multi-task supervised classification losses, which are polarity loss and aspect loss.